KyLoc20/blogs-behind-shadow/good-practices/unstyled-component.md

-# Unstyled Component: a stepping stone to UI building
+# Unstyled Component: a Stepping Stone To UI Building

 An Unstyled Component is a free-to-style Component keeping only the core functionality.